SkymanOne/SkymanOne.github.io/_posts/2022-07-28-truebit-overview.md

 ---

 If you have some feedback, comments or questions, I would love to hear them.
-You can start a discussion on github or email me.
-I am also active on the official iced discord server where you can chat with many other contributors.
+You can start a [discussion](https://github.com/SkymanOne/SkymanOne.github.io/discussions) on github or [email me](mailto:german.nikolishin@gmail.com).